-BAG GLOVES These are primarily used to hit the heavy bag, double end bags and other specialty bags.
-They typically feature a wrap-around closure for ease of putting on and taking off.
-In many cases, they’re also constructed with a heavier, dense foam, for protection of your fists when hitting a harder heavy bag.
+These are primarily used to hit a heavy bag, double end bags and other specialty bags.
+They typically feature a wrap-around closure for the ease of putting on and taking off.
+In many cases, they’re also constructed with a heavier, more dense foam for protection of your fists when hitting a harder heavy bag.
 These are not the type of gloves you would use for sparring or hitting other boxers, because they don’t have as much resiliency or “give” as sparring gloves.

-SPARRING GLOVES These are used for making contact with other fighters, replicating a fight scenario by squaring off against a chosen partner during your workout.
-The best gloves for sparring have laces or have a design that covers the wrap-around closure so that neither fighter gets cut or abrasions from the hook and loop fastening system.
+These are used for making contact with other fighters, replicating a fight scenario by squaring off against a chosen partner during your workout.
+The best glove for sparring has laces or have a design that covers the wrap-around closure so that neither fighter gets cut or abrasions from the hook and loop fastening system.
 Sparring gloves are usually measured in ounces.
 Although there’s no hard and fast rule, fighters who weigh between 100-126lbs should be sparring with gloves that weigh 12 or 14 ounces.
-Fighters who are in the 126-160 lb. range should be in 14 or 16 ounce gloves.
-Any fighter over 160lbs should choose 16 or 18 ounce gloves.
+Fighters who are in the 126-160 lb. range should be in 14- or 16-ounce gloves.
+Any fighter over 160lbs should choose 16- or 18-ounce gloves.
 This affords optimal protection for your sparring partner and adequate hand protection.
-The larger the ounces, the greater the shock absorbency provided.
+The larger the ounces, the greater the shock absorbency they provide.